Are you planning to open or expand a business in Petaluma? We have tools to help!

 WORKING FROM HOME

-If you are renting all or a portion of your dwelling unit for stays less than 30 days you will need a Short Term Vacation Rental Permit (which is renewed annually) from the Planning Division before your Business Certificate can be issued.
+If you are renting all or a portion of your dwelling unit for stays less than 30 days you will need a Short Term Vacation Rental Permit (which is renewed annually) from the Planning Division before your Business License can be issued.
 Download the Short Term Vacation Rental Permit checklist and application form.
+Short Term Vacation Rentals as well as other lodging facilities must collect and remit Transient Occupancy Tax (TOT).

 If you plan to open or continue a Massage Business, you need to register and provide evidence that you have met the City’s Massage Ordinance requirements.
 This involves submitting a form to the Police Department, paying a fee, and, in some cases, undergoing a background check.
 View the Massage Requirements here.